rkotenko/material-icon-classes/README.md

     <i class="material-icons icon-book"></i>

-Of course, you will need to include the @font-face and material-icons classes.
+Of course, you will need to include the @font-face and material-icons class.
 Create a stylesheet link to this: https://fonts.googleapis.com/icon?family=Material+Icons